underscoreio/essential-slick/README.md

 Getting Started
 ---------------

-You'll need to install the grunt project dependencies the first time you check the project out:
+You need to have installed docker.
+Then...

 ~~~
-brew install pandoc
-npm install -g grunt-cli
+$ ./go.sh
-npm install
+$ npm install
+$ sbt
+sbt> pdf
 ~~~

 For upgrading: